SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_runningSolver.md

 At the same time, the solver copies all these files to a newly created folder called **2-procs_case/**, and this is where all the output files of the analysis will be written to.
 In general, if you launch a **n** processor job, all the files will be copied to a **n-procs_case/** folder.

-The bottom part of the red box contains general info about the domain size, the number of nodes in the bct.dat file, etc. The important information is what is in the green rectangle.
-This info is being written to a file called **histor.dat** and it is what you need to use in order to evaluate how well your numerical simulation is doing.
+The solver writes a file called **histor.dat** containing details that allows to evaluate how well your numerical simulation is doing.
 Here’s a brief description of what each of those columns means.

 <table class='table borderless' id="solverTable">
 <thead>